Directed by: Guillermo del Toro || Produced by: Guillermo del Toro, Callum Greene, Jon Jashni, Thomas Tull

 In all fairness, Crimson Peak won’t knock anyone’s socks off unless they’re a true, die-hard fan of Guillermo del Toro’s Gothic technique or 19th century literature, but on the other hand it’s yet another solid effort from the Mexican auteur and champion of the macabre.
 It hardly reinvents the romantic wheel, but for what it’s worth it’s an original cinematic experience that champions mood over gory thrills, haunting visuals over dull exposition, and tragic storytelling over Disney-fairy tale endings.
 Del Toro rarely, if ever, delivers masterpieces, but he’s a reliable auteur who delivers unique, entertaining, and visually stunning projects.
 Crimson Peak won’t be nominated for anything this Oscar season, I can guarantee you, save for perhaps a nod for production design if it gets lucky, but I’ll also guarantee you that it’ll be far more cinematic and visually powerful than half the Best Picture nominees.

 That’s really not much of a bold prediction — the same God damned thing happens every year.

 SUMMARY & RECOMMENDATION: Crimson Peak has an irresistible mood of romantic Gothic dread, as well as a grimy set design that only del Toro could deliver.
 The film is well cast, with Wasikowska and Hiddleston being the most likable and relatable standouts.
 Chastain and Charlie Hunnam sound a bit odd sporting non-native English and American accents, respectively, but character-wise, they’re both good wild cards.

 — However… Chastain’s motivations are held too close to the story’s chest for way too long, and the slow, give-and-take reveal of the story’s twist is awkward and widely telegraphed.

 ?
 What’s with the sudden increase of incest in popular fiction?
-Is Game of Thrones (2011-present) to blame?
+Is Game of Thrones (2011-2019) to blame?